nodebasedexchange/naturanaturans/README.md

 ### Todo

-- [ ] Add the Color Palette once the showcase assets are edited
 - [ ] Add the Iconography & Typography Folders & Submodules
 - [ ] Create a `.github` folder with the ignored files & etc.
+- [ ] Create a Roadmap for all the Packages & Features that Natura Naturans will eventually encompass
+- [ ] Create a Contributing Guideline & Issue/Discussion Template
+- [ ] Add the screenshots/images of the Themed Elements
+    - [ ] Themed Applications screenshots
+    - [ ] Font & Icon pack preview images
+    - [ ] Generators example images
+    - [ ] Example Wallpapers made with [ImageTheming](https://github.com/daniel-seiler/ImageTheming)